-I HERE offer to the Public a few Fables, of which I pretend little to be new but the manner.
-I have divided them into Three Parts,-the First consisting of Words of One Syllable only, the Second of Words not exceeding Two, and the Third admitting but very few that exceed three Syllables.
-Long experience in teaching the first rudiments of literature to Young Children has convinced me that a familiar acquaintance with our Words of One Syllable, in as copious a variety as possible, is a sure foundation upon which other parts of the language may easily be built; and I have frequently felt the inconvenience of not being provided with a sufficient Number of Lessons, in which such words are both unmixed, and convey a meaning.
-If they are mixed with longer words, it is impossible to go forward with a gentle, regular, and easy pace; but it will sometimes be necessary to climb, and sometimes to creep: and if Letters are joined merely to show their combination and power, the mind having no ideas but of mere sound, they necessarily become evanescent, like everything that is obtruded without immediate pleasure, or apparent use.
-I have, therefore, with more labour than will be conceived, combined a great number of our Monosyllables in such Stories as the experience of many ages hath appropriated to the use of Children.
-They fill the mind not only with Images but Events, and terminate in some easy Precept of domestic Wisdom, which may not only be understood, but often practised even in the Nursery.
+I HERE offer to the Public a few Fables of which I pretend little to be new but the manner.
+I have divided them into Three parts, the first consisting of Words of One Syllable only, the Second of Words not exceeding Two, and the Third admitting but very few that exceed Three Syllables.
+Long Experience in teaching the first Rudiments of Literature to Young Children has convinced me, that a familiar Acquaintance with our Words of One Syllable, in as copious a Variety as possible, is a sure foundation upon which other Parts of the Language may easily be built, and I have frequently felt the Inconvenience of not being provided with a sufficient Number of Lessons, in which such words are both unmixed and convey a Meaning.
+If they are mixed with longer Words it is impossible to go forward with a gentle, regular and easy Pace, but it will sometimes be necessary to climb, and sometimes to creep : and if Letters are joined merely to shew their Combination and Power, the Mind having no Ideas but of mere Sound, they necessarily become evanescent, like every Thing that is obtruded without immediate Pleasure, or apparent Use.
+I have, therefore, with more labour than will be conceived, combined a great Number of our Monosyllables, in such Stories as the Experience of many ages hath appropriated to the Use of Children.
+They fill the Mind not only with Images but Events, and terminate in some easy Precept of domestic Wisdom, which may not only be understood, but often practised even in the Nursery.

-Of the two successive Parts, nothing need be said, except that they were intended to render the ascent gradual, that the progress might still be easy.
-I have endeavoured throughout to select the best from other Collections, and I have not always implicitly taken what I have found; I have sometimes altered, and sometimes added an Incident, and the Moral is frequently my own.
+Of the two successive Parts, nothing need be said, except that they were intended to render the Ascent gradual, that the Progress might still be easy.
+I have endeavoured throughout to select the best from other Collections, and I have not always implicitly taken what I found : I have sometimes altered, and sometimes added, an Incident, and the Moral is frequently my own.

-If labour were always honourable in proportion as it is important, I might hope some distinction from success.
-He contributes more to the good of mankind who tills the ground than he who builds a palace or fights a battle; and if the Author of this little Work can emulate the usefulness of the husbandman-she will be content.
+If Labour were always honourable in Proportion as it is important, I might hope some distinction from Success.
+He contributes more to the Good of Mankind who tills the ground, than he who builds a Palace, or fights a Battle : and if the Author of this little Work can emulate the Usefulness of the Husbandman, he will be content with his obscurity.